aurmil/magento-customize-price-filter/README.md

 Another point is that Magento subtracts 0.01 to the highest value of each price range when displaying them.
 I.e. if range is "100-200", Magento will display "100.00 - 199.99".

-This extension allows you to set the exact price ranges you need and to disable subtraction of 0.01.
+This extension allows you to set the exact price ranges you need (globally, per store and/or per category), to disable subtraction of 0.01 and to display "Up to [price]" instead of "0.00 - [price]".

 ## Compatibility